Deadwater.ai

 Includes

-• Code-based site or docs hub (no CMS)
+• Code-based site or docs hub with markdown as the source of truth

 • Guardrails: validation, linting, and safe execution patterns